RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/user_manual.md

 This option allows users to query a previously created database.

 - Select a database from the **Database Selection** dropdown menu.
-- Click **Open Selected Database** to open the filter and search pages.
+- Click **Open Selected Database** to open the query page for that database.
-- The selected database will be loaded, allowing you to filter and search variant annotations.
+- The selected database will be loaded, allowing you to search the database by patient ID, variant or gene symbol.

 #### Upload a Database for Querying
 This option allows users to upload an existing database file for use within SEA.